 (copyright 2003, Doug Sinclair)

-The former Unitarian Church at Northborough, replicated after a fire destroyed the original building in 1945.
+The former Unitarian Church at Northborough, replicated in slightly smaller scale after a fire destroyed the original building in 1945.

 The will of Antipas Bartlett: